Trip Summary and Itinerary Map

 About The Ship

-- Fully refurbished in 2016 the Silver Cloud has been redesigned for polar exploration in serious comfort
+- Fully refurbished in 2016 she has been redesigned for polar exploration in serious comfort

 - Some of the largest suites on any ship, most of which with private balconies